betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 The `MAG_CALIB` and `MAG_TASK_RATE` debugs have been added to investigate calibration and scheduling issues.

-Please read the [wiki note](https://betaflight.com/docs/support/archive/Magnetometer) carefully, and test it thoroughly, before using the Mag in a GPS Rescue.
+Please read the [note](https://betaflight.com/docs/wiki/archive/Magnetometer) carefully, and test it thoroughly, before using the Mag in a GPS Rescue.
 Note that the current default for GPS Rescue is to use the Mag.
 If you are not 100% sure that your Mag is working, don't use it.

 Thanks to: pichim, ctzsnooze, SteveCEvans, ledvinap